-While Mountain Steals has already gained many fans, others had complaints.
+While Mountain Steals has already gained many fans, others had minor complaints.
 One customer reported his shoes falling apart much sooner than expected.
 Another had a mix-up with a tracking number and said the website refused to refund a gift card he’d purchased.
 Other customers reported problems with sizing.

 Other users report the site as fraudulent and deceptive.
 The website didn’t list the inseam size of Prana shorts, an unhappy customer explained, instead shipping the odd-sized inseams most people don’t want.

 Mountain Steals does not have a record with the Better Business Bureau, which often reveals the most telling reviews of a business.

 Still more outdoor enthusiasts, particularly those who patronize small brands, are frustrated by Mountain Steals’ link to Walmart.
 This may be a definite turn off for those looking to support smaller businesses and outdoors retailers.
 If you hate clutter in your inbox, also bear this in mind: ordering gear from Mountain Steals equals more emails from Moosejaw too.

 Mountain Steals Coupons and Promo Codes

 On top of the fantastic sales (50% to 70% off), Mountain Steals regularly offers coupon codes that can typically be accessed by visiting the site; for instance, a banner on the homepage openly advertises “extra 15% off everything” using code FALL15.
 Sales last for several days, and the site clearly marks what brands are on sale at any given time and when those sales will be ending.